nikdanilov/whisper-obsidian-plugin/README.md

 Use the "Start" button to begin recording.
 You can pause and resume the recording using the "Pause/Resume" button.
 Click the "Stop" button once you're done.
 After stopping the recording, the plugin will automatically transcribe the audio and create a new note with the transcribed content and linked audio file in the specified folder.

-> You can quickly start or stop recording using the `Alt + Q` shortcut.

 ### Upload Existing Audio File

 You can also transcribe an existing audio file: